postcss/postcss-simple-vars/README.md

 ]
 ```

-You can get access to this variables in `result.messages` also
+You can access this in `result.messages` and
-in any plugin goes after `postcss-simple-vars`.
+in any plugin that included after `postcss-simple-vars`.